 Events are speeding up dramatically in this area of the world.
-Beginning with Tunisia and Egypt, nation after nation has seen protests, demonstrations and riots.
-Things have not gotten better, but rather only worse.
+Beginning with Tunisia and Egypt, nation after nation is seeing protests, demonstrations and riots.
+Things are not getting better, but rather only worse.
 Yet this is but the beginning of the worsening to come.

-This Personal covers recent conditions in the Mideast, including some of the history of the region.
+This “Personal” covers conditions in the Mid-East today, including some of the history of the region.
 It also briefly touches on the longest single prophecy in the Bible.

 The whole world is tied to the Middle East in a remarkable way.
 The problems there will not go away, nor can the world pretend they will by simply looking the other way!